Itz-fork/Mega.nz-Bot/README.md

 - `MEGA_EMAIL` - Fill this if you want to use your own Mega Account.
 This is your Mega account Email
 - `MEGA_PASSWORD` - Fill this if you want to use your own Mega Account.
 This is your Mega account Password

-Check out [sample config file](https://github.com/Itz-fork/Mega.nz-Bot/blob/main/config.sample) if you aren't using heroku 🤗
+Check out [config.sample file](https://github.com/Itz-fork/Mega.nz-Bot/blob/main/config.sample) if you aren't using heroku 🤗

 ### With Heroku
 > Notice ⚠️:
-> This (Main) repo doesn't contain the [Dockerfile](https://github.com/Itz-fork/X-Bin-Patch/blob/main/Dockerfile) which is needed to deploy on Heroku.
-Please refer the [Deployment](https://github.com/Itz-fork/X-Bin-Patch#deployment) guide in-order to deploy this bot Heroku.
+> Please refer the [Deployment](https://github.com/Itz-fork/X-Bin-Patch#deployment) guide inorder to deploy this bot Heroku.
+THIS REPO ISN'T FUCKING COMPATIBLE WITH HEROKU!

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://github.com/Itz-fork/X-Bin-Patch#deployment)